Samuel-Effiong/Adetayo-personal-website/README.md

+# Adetayo personal's Webiste
-This repository contains the source code for a personal portfolio website.
+This repository contains the source code for Adetayo personal portfolio website.
 The website is designed to showcase the developer's skills, projects, and contact information